The Rise and Rise of Self-Service Kiosks

 Other uses for self-service kiosks

-Other applications for this type of technology include self service kiosks in the Post Office for weighing, labeling and sending letters and parcels, supermarket additional installations such as Walgreens or CVS self-service photo kiosks, where people can connect an SD card or smartphone and print out their digital photos, and even self-service kiosk shredders, which offer a safe and multi-functional shredding solutions to businesses and organizations.
+Other applications for this type of technology include self service kiosks in the Post Office for weighing, labeling and sending letters and parcels, supermarket additional installations such as ASDA or Tesco self-service photo kiosks, where people can connect an SD card or smartphone and print out their digital photos, and even self-service kiosk shredders, which offer a safe and multi-functional shredding solutions to businesses and organisations.

 Information kiosks for tourists or visitors to attractions are also popular.
 Whether it’s an interactive map on screen for them to plan out their route, a way for them to find out more about a specific exhibit, art installation or display, this type of technology can enrich the experience and reduce the staffing need at the same time.

 As with any potential investment for a business or organisation, the numbers need to be crunched to determine whether it’s financially viable and how long it will take the savings made as a result of self-service kiosks to outweigh the outlay and maintenance costs.

 Depending on the requirements of your business or organisation in relation to self-service kiosks, the costs of the hardware and software required will vary widely, as will ongoing maintenance costs.
 It can cost up to several thousand pounds for each unit, depending on the complexity of tasks that the kiosk needs to carry out; however, smaller and lighter kiosks, such as those using tablet devices for interactive screen capabilities, tend to work out far more cost effectively.

 When considering whether to buy self-service kiosks for your business, you need a clear idea of the requirements of the installation in your setting.
 The self-service kiosk price will generally be lower if the model is a standard one, but if you need a bespoke kiosk to be developed for your needs, this means you need to factor the design and development phases into the project budget too.